Cortrah/Discourse-Notes/native_osx_setup_from_scratch.md

 If you don't already have a Ruby environment that's tuned to your liking, you can do most of this set up in just a few steps:

-Note that if you have postres installed in usr/local/var/postgres
+Note that if you have postgres installed in usr/local/var/postgres

 You'll need to remove or change that directory names or the script will fail